-This is a part of training that I really strongly recommend that you get professional help with.
-Your dog will learn more quickly at a formal class, and you will get the help you need with the leash technique and any problems you have.
+This is a part of training that I recommend getting some professional help with if possible because your dog may learn more quickly at a formal class, and you will get the help you need with the leash technique and any problems you have.

-Socialization is one of the most misunderstood, and neglected parts of dog training, but it's a very important one.
+Socialization is one of the most misunderstood, and neglected parts of dog training in general, but it's a very important one.

 'Socializing' your dog, basically just means helping him to feel comfortable in social situations and around other people, pets and objects.

 If you socialize a puppy properly, and continue with it throughout his lifetime, he will be a friendly, confident and happy adult.
-BUT if an adult dog has missed out on this early training, he may already have anxieties and fears about other people, dogs, noises, cars and so on.
+If an adult dog has missed out on this early training, he may already have anxieties and fears about other people, dogs, noises, cars and so on.

-Again it's something that can be made easier with a little bit of experienced, or professional, help.
+However, it can be done as long as you take things slowly, follow your dog's lead whenever possible and don't push him much outside of his comfort zone.
+Again this is something that can be made easier with a little bit of experienced, or professional, help.

 Some dogs will warm up to new people and experiences fairly easily, others may take much longer to feel comfortable.. or never get to that point at all.

 Breed characteristics play a role, and of course so does individual personality.
 Some dogs never meet a stranger they don't love, others take a while to warm up, a few will mistrust everyone.